f5devcentral/Triton-Server-NGINX-Plus-Ingress-Controller/README.md

-# Triton Inference Server Cluster and NGINX+ Ingress Controller
+# Triton Inference Server and NGINX+ Ingress Controller

 This repository includes a Helm chart and instructions for installing NVIDIA Triton Inference Server in an on-premises or AWS EC2 Kubernetes cluster.
 You can also use this